JonathanMiroshnik/IBV-Verbs-API-Shared-Key-Value-Store/README.md

 If it left as false, you will still be able to print the Key-Value store and be shown them.

 The Client1.txt and Client2.txt are examples of files that can be used in the "file" mode by a Client.

+To compile the code with GCC:
+??
+ADD THIS ??
+'''
+gcc bw_template
+'''